 There are fellowship social events all throughout the year for the young and the young at heart for you to enjoy and become involved in our St. Luke’s Family.
 Here are just a few of our past events: Game On; Parish Thanksgiving Dinner; Epiphany Party; St. Nick’s party; Donuts, Juice and Jesus; Mother’s Day brunch; Children’s service; Father’s Day Coffee; and so much more.
-Once Covid subsides, watch this space for upcoming events.
+Watch our Lifelines for upcoming events.

 The next step is connection